loafyloaf/Restful-APIs-using-zOS-Connect/README.md

 No previous knowledge of CICS, z/OS Connect EE, or API design is needed, but some awareness of API terminology might help.

 Please wait a moment while your development environment loads (this takes about 20 seconds).
-When it loads, get started by [Creating the API Project](2_create_api_project.html "Create an API project that will contain your API and service mapping.").

 1. [Creating the API Project](#create_api_project)